fraterrisus/walkthroughs/deathlord/walkthrough-3.md

 Remember Malkanth, also known as "Hell on Earth", and how it was divided up into four different parts?
 The Hell dungeon is divided the same way.
 It's 16 levels deep and divided into four chunks: Shadow, Fire, Acid, and Death.
 Each section has a lord, but you can skip all of them except the Deathlord himself.

+All in all, there's not a whole lot to say about this dive; it's mostly straightforward *so long as you have all the Relics and words*, and more-or-less impossible if you don't.
+There are a few light navigation puzzles, but most of the levels are simply long and full of environmental effects that sap your resources.
+You'll obviously have to fight a bunch of nasty creatures, but you know your party and your tactics better than I do at this point.

 **Level 1:**

 > You have entered the realm of Malokorai of the Shifting Shadows, Lord of the Dark.

 Step E and `(U)se` the Lantern to cast light; nothing else will work down here.

 Watch out for Dark Demons, who level drain.
 Ha!
 Just kidding, they're black squares, so you won't be able to see them coming.
 Shades also level-drain.
-Lost Souls are cannon fodder that summon help, but they go down to HIBANA.
+Lost Souls are cannon fodder that summon help, but they go down to G1:HIBANA.

 The level itself is kind of pointless; there is a pool of acid and a pool of fire, but neither is worth exploring.
 Along the N wall (where you came in) there are several teleporters.
 Most of them teleport you to other parts of this level; two of them take you down to Level 2.